 Why did we build this?

-Harbour is acutely aware of the challenges around bringing online document editing to your own web application since its customers are modern legal teams.
+Harbour is acutely aware of the challenges around bringing online document editing to your own web application since many of its customers are modern legal teams.
 Their customers need to go from document drafted to signed as quickly as possible, which requires streamlining their version tracking, approval workflows and integrations in the process.

 Documents can now be imported and exported with precise formatting, while easily editing, collaborating, approving, and automation of the processes surrounding these documents (e.g., Salesforce updates, background checks, Google Sheets project tracking, and much more) are all made possible by SuperDoc.